alejandroh3005/alejandroh3005.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome!
-Let me show you who I am and what I do!"
+title: "welcome! let me show you who I am & what I do ~"
 author_profile: true
 redirect_from:
   - /about/